 Level 7 Talents for Gul'dan

 Each enemy Hero hit with Fel Flame reduces the cooldown of Corruption by 1.75 seconds.

-Drain Life deals 50% more damage and Slows the target's Movement Speed by 50% if they are afflicted by Corruption.
+Drain Life deals 50% more damage and Slows the target's Movement Speed by 40%.

 Increases Spell Power by 15% but reduces healing received from allies by 25%.

 Bound by Shadow is the definition of a situational talent, as it will only be beneficial to Gul'dan if the enemy team has a heavy melee composition.
 The build places heavy emphasis on zoning and poking enemies with Corruption, so being able to reduce its cooldown dramatically by landing casts of Fel Flame can be useful.
 When playing with a burst composition, Hunger for Power remains a stronger pick.
 Bound by Shadow will integrate smoothly into poke compositions built around stalling teamfights in order to zone enemies or siege fortifications.